popgenmethods/momi2/docs/parallel.rst

 a parallel BLAS implementation such as MKL or OpenBlas.
-This is automatically taken care of in most packaged, precompiled versions of numpy, such as Anaconda Python.
+This is automatically taken care of in most packaged, precompiled versions of numpy, such as in Anaconda Python.